Rob-C-89/evening_meal_planner/README.md

 As an alternative to cloning the repo, you may fork it to your account.
 This will keep your version free from source updates, allowing you to work on the repository without code or content being altered.

-You can fork the repository using the following stepsL
+You can fork the repository using the following steps:

 1. Log into your account then navigate to the repository:
     * https://github.com/Rob-C-89/evening_meal_planner